NOAA-GSL/idss-engine-commons/python/idsse_common/README.md

 ## Build and Install

-To manually install the package on your local instance pull the `idss-engine-commons` project from the repository and navigate into idsse_common
+To manually install the package on your local instance pull the data-access-service from the repository and go into idsse_common

-From the directory `idss-engine-commons/python/idsse_common`:
+From the project root directory `data-access-service/idsse_common`:

 `$ python3 setup.py install`

-**NOTE** Python 3.11+ is required to install and use this package, it won't work on earlier versions of python

 ## Using the package